RunicMMORPG/.github/profile/README.md

 # Hi there 👋

-we are the RunicMMORPG Development Team
+We are the RunicMMORPG Development Team.

 ## Our Development Team
 * [Baltraz](https://github.com/Killermaschine88) - Founder & Developer